virtualidentityag/quality-gate/README.md

 Example:
 - `biotope-quality-gate --fix`

+### Ignore Warnings (`--ignore-warnings`)
+By default, all warnings are treated as errors and will make the process fail.
+By using this option you can disable this behaviour and allow warnings to pass.
+If there are warnings when using this option, they will be reported as usual.
+To use this option you can add `--ignore-warnings` or through the shorthanded notation `-w`.

+Example:
+- `biotope-quality-gate --ignore-warnings`

 ### Help (`--help`)
 This option will print all the above options to the console.
 To use this option you can add `--help` or through the shorthanded notation `-h`.